openmobilityfoundation/mobility-data-specification/.github/pull_request_template.md

----
-name: Default
-about: Suggest changes to MDS
-title: <Insert Title>

----

 # MDS Pull Request

 Thank you for your contribution!
 Please review our OMF [contributing page](https://github.com/openmobilityfoundation/governance/blob/main/CONTRIBUTING.md) to understand guidelines and policies for participation, and our [Code of Conduct page](https://github.com/openmobilityfoundation/governance/blob/main/CODE_OF_CONDUCT.md).